sertansenturk/tdd_demo/README.md

 We use the so-called ["GIVEN, WHEN, THEN" pattern](https://pythontesting.net/strategy/given-when-then-2/) to write our tests.
 The unittests should not overlap as much as possible.

-# Test coverage
+# Code coverage

-Test coverage is about measuring how much your unittests cover your codebase.
+Code coverage is identifying what and how much the unittests cover the codebase.
 Undoubtedly, the coverage should be as high as possible.
 Nevertheless, it is not necessarily a good idea to obsess over 100% coverage.
-Typically, there would be parts, which would be trivial, tedious or unsuitable to test, e.g. bootstrapping code, which will be changed in near future.
+Typically, there would be bit of code, which would be trivial, tedious or unsuitable to test.
+An example is bootstrapping functions, which may be changed in near future.
 Trying to cover everything would take an unreasonable amount of time and it will take away from precious development time.

 We will use a `pytest` extension called `pytest-cov` to measure the coverage.